On Future Drawdowns of L\'evy processes: Main representation

-Indeed, using the change of variables $t'=T-t$ and $s'=T-s$ we see that
+Indeed, using the change of variables $u'=t-u$ and $w'=t-w$ we see that

-The result for $\underline U^*_T$ follows similarly.
+The result for $\underline U^*_t$ follows similarly.

-The random variables $\overline U^*_T$ and $\underline U^*_T$ arise in a queueing application.
-Indeed, the workload process $Q_t$ of a queue with net input process $X$ (i.e. input less output) evolves according to the process $X$ reflected at its infimum, {\em i.e.}, $Q_t=X_t-\inf_{s\leq t}X_s$.
-If we assume that the workload process is stationary ({\em i.e.}, $Q_0$ follows the stationary distribution, which is equal to $\overline{X}_\infty=-\inf_{-\infty<s\leq 0}X_s$ (see \cite{reich})), then the workload $Q_t$ is given by:
+The random variables $\overline U^*_t$ and $\underline U^*_t$ arise in a queueing application.
+Indeed, the workload process $Q_u$ of a queue with net input process $X$ ({\em i.e.}, input less output) evolves according to the process $X$ reflected at its infimum, {\em i.e.}, $Q_u=X_u-\inf_{s\leq u}X_s$.
+If we assume that the workload process is stationary ({\em i.e.}, $Q_0$ follows the stationary distribution, which is equal to the distribution of $-\inf_{-\infty<s\leq 0}X_s$; see \cite{reich}), then the workload $Q_u$ is given by:

-and $\overline U^*_T$ and $\underline U^*_T$ describe the supremum and infimum of the workload process $Q$ over a finite time horizon $T$, respectively.
-For details on queues driven by a L\'{e}vy process; see the review paper \cite{Debicki2}.
+and $\overline U^*_t$ and $\underline U^*_t$ describe the supremum and infimum of the workload process $Q$ over a finite time horizon $t$, respectively.
+For details on queues driven by a L\'{e}vy process we refer to the survey book \cite{krzysiekbook}.